-March 26: Reached for comment on the nickname situation, Dan Snyder overturns a buffet table at the League meetings, wasting some perfectly ricotta basil tartlets in the process.
+March 26: Reached for comment on the nickname situation, Dan Snyder overturns a buffet table at the League meetings, wasting some perfectly good ricotta basil tartlets in the process.
 Roger Goodell says the NFL is "in talks" with the new group, curiously adding "concussions aren't the issue, here," purely out of habit.

 April 21: Since the Redskins have a new head coach, Washington is able to begin its offseason program under Jay Gruden.
 In his excitement, Gruden commits a rare blunder when speaking to the media, saying that he hopes his team will play "Tusker football" this year.

 April 28: Rumors continue to swirl about trading Kirk Cousins to help shore up the Redskins' picks in the upcoming NFL Draft.
 Sources say that Washington has found a team that's interested in Cousins.
 However, the sides are too far apart, as the Redskins want a second-round pick and a fifth-round pick, while the unnamed trade partner's best offer thus far is a copy of Madden 25 and a bag of footballs.

 May 6: The Redskins seem close to striking a Cousins deal with the Browns, but it falls apart at the last minute when, in lieu of a second draft pick, Cleveland insists Washington takes Brandon Weeden.